codelucas/newspaper/README.rst

 Keyword extraction with YAKE!
 (Yet Another keyword extractor) To learn more about YAKE! please check the official repository (https://github.com/LIAAD/yake).
+note: The lower the score, the more relevant the keyword is.
 .. code-block:: pycon

     >>> url = 'http://www.cnn.com/2013/11/27/justice/tucson-arizona-captive-girls/'